andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/02-audition.md

 summary:

 <h4 class="article-subheader">Clean Pair Of White-Soled Sneakers</h4>
-As someone who's never auditioned for anything I have no idea what to expect.
-I tried out for baseball when I was 10 but I don't think cranking dingers is gonna help me today.
+It should come as no surprise that I have absolutely no idea what to expect for the audition.
 I don't even know what to wear.
 The only guidance from the email was a clean pair of white-soled sneakers.
 It also said there will be no nudity in the audition so I should probably wear some clothes too.
 I opt for a pair of breathable trousers and a plain dark v-neck.
 For the clean white-soled sneakers